Hotel Schweizerhof, Lucerne, Switzerland

 Mark Twain memorabilia, Hotel Schweizerhof Lucerne, Switzerland

 Later, we flipped through another book called, “Where History Comes Alive.”
-It had stories of each of the notable guests for whom one of the 110 rooms is dedicated.
+It contained stories of each of the notable guests for whom one of the 110 rooms is dedicated.
 The list included royalty, celebrities, politicians, industrialists, musicians and more.

 “Where History Comes Alive” book in our guest room at the Hotel Schweizerhof, Lucerne